 7. RESTRICT DISEASE SPREAD BETWEEN AREAS

-7.1 Reduce movement that exacerbates problem
+7.1 Reduce large-scale movement that exacerbates problem

 - Make information readily available on infection risk and travel restrictions.

 - Stop or restrict contact with societies that currently have minimal contact and so unlikely to be infected.176